 I continued to work as a librarian in public and academic libraries, but became increasingly interested in finding non-traditional outlets for my library skills.
 I took a job with the book distributor, Baker & Taylor, working with libraries all over the U.S., helping them make purchasing decisions for new and expanding libraries.
 Visiting libraries and meeting librarians around the country connected me with the library profession in wonderful, unexpected ways.
 Later, I worked at a regional library cooperative, arranging continuing education programs for librarians in 3 New Jersey counties.

 The California experience had sharply reminded us of our urban roots–we’d been pining for New York for far too long.
 An apartment in the Chelsea neighborhood of Manhattan brought that missing piece back into our lives.
-We now divide our time between New York City and the Jersey Shore.
+We began to divide our time between New York City and the Jersey Shore.
+After 10 years in hectic Chelsea, we moved to the Upper West Side, still hcctic, but greener.
 I still keep up my reading list.

 In 2001, I began to research and write a reference book on Jewish American literature for the publisher Libraries Unlimited.
 For years I had been the volunteer librarian at my synagogue and in the process became fascinated by the way Jewish American literature had changed during the twentieth century.
 The book I wrote, Jewish American Literature: A Guide to Reading Interests , was part of the Genreflecting Readers Advisory Series, a group of books that help librarians answer the question “What should I read next?”
 I annotated over 700 works of fiction and non-fiction and provided resources for librarians-and readers-to help them enjoy the riches of this literature: from genre fiction to literary fiction and autobiographies.
 The book was published in 2004 and received wonderful reviews.
 It also received the 2004 Judaica Reference Book Award from the Association of Jewish Libraries.

 In the course of writing the book, I became fascinated by the way memoirs bring history to life.
 I put together a program that illustrated the story of Jews in America using memoirs and novels.
-In the past 5 years, I’ve given that talk many times and I continue to enjoy the wonderful audience response.
-My interest in memoirs also led me to speak to librarians about the relationship between memoirs and fiction, a topic that has become front page news as readers and critics question the veracity of the memoirs they read.
-In September, 2009, my second book was published: Read On…Life Stories: Reading Lists for Every Taste, a book that will help readers find wonderful memoirs.
-Libraries Unlimited, now part of ABC-Clio was once again the publisher.
+In the past 15 years, I’ve given that talk many times and I continue to enjoy the wonderful audience response.
+My interest in memoirs also led me to speak to librarians about the relationship between memoirs and fiction, a topic that became front page news as readers and critics questioned the veracity of the memoirs they read.
+In September, 2009, my second book was published: Read On…Life Stories: Reading Lists for Every Taste, a book that helps readers find wonderful memoirs.
+Libraries Unlimited, now part of ABC-Clio, was once again the publisher.